 - Database passwords used by programs are system-level passwords as defined by the Guidelines for University Passwords.

-- Developer groups must have a process in place to ensure that database passwords are controlled and changed in accordance with the Guidelines for University Passwords.
-This process must include a method for restricting knowledge of database passwords to a need-to-know basis.
+- Developer groups should have a process in place to ensure that database passwords are controlled and changed in accordance with the Guidelines for University Passwords.
+This process should include a method for restricting knowledge of database passwords to a need-to-know basis.

 - Computer language

 - Something you know (e.g., a password or pass phrase), and/or something that identifies you (e.g., a user name, a fingerprint, voiceprint, retina print).
 Something you know and something that identifies you are presented for authentication.

 - The level of privilege that has been authenticated and authorized.
 The privileges level at which to access resources.

 - The series of computer instructions that the computer executes to run a program.

 - An algorithmically generated number that identifies a datum or its location.

 - Lightweight Directory Access Protocol, a set of protocols for accessing information directories.